Gladear/haunted-router/README.md

 ### Define the routes

 Routes are defined using the `useRoutes` hook.
-It takes an object as a parameter, along with a fallback value.
+It takes an object as parameter, along with a fallback value.

 The keys of the object are the paths to be matched, while the values are functions to be executed when the paths are matched.
 The value returned by the hook is the same as the one returned by the function.